turingschool/career-development-curriculum-site/archive/professional_storytelling_iii.md

 ### Facilitator Instructions

 There are facilitator notes throughout this markdown to divide up responsibilities in the session, assuming there are 2 instructors (1 BE and 1 FE) in the session.
-Please read through this markdown ahead of the session, decide who is going to be Facilitator #1 and who will be Facilitator #2, and let Allison know if you have any questions.
+Please read through this markdown ahead of the session, decide who is going to be Facilitator #1 and who will be Facilitator #2.

 Prior to the session:
 * A Job Squad team member will send out Turing alumni portfolio invitations and post the mock interview schedule in cohort channels